navya-Singla-1-3-0-9/empower-lingo/README.md

 This inspired us to develop LingoAlly- a tool that not only allows deaf people to learn sign language through features for practicing signs, practicing communication with ASL, quizzes, etc. but also connect and interact with a wider community, learn from their experiences and share their opinions with them.
 We aim to empower the users financially by making them aware of the jobs so that they never miss out on opportunities, and simultaneously enhance workplace **diversity and inclusion** and help them to identify their rights by scraping out the best of the blogs from the internet.
 Users can also volunteer through our website or connect with the volunteers directly!

 ## What it does
-#### LingoAlly -a complete Solution for the Empowerment of the hard-of-hearing Community!
+#### EmpowerLingo -a complete Solution for the Empowerment of the hard-of-hearing Community!
 The features of our app include:
 #### Practice ASL alphabets:
 The starting point of any language- mastering alphabets.
 We trained our model using Tensoreflow.js and used HandPose and Fingerpose to provide the user a real-time video interface that detects the letter they are signing and enables them to master letters step by step.